mmowers/bokehpivot/README.md

 # Exploding Pivot Charts

 ## Intro
-This bokeh app creates multiple pivot charts from data, similar to Tableau.
+This python bokeh app creates multiple pivot charts from data, similar to Tableau.
-Currently, ReEDS results and csvs are supported.
+Currently, gdx and csv results are supported from heritage ReEDS, ReEDS 2.0, and RPM models.
+Bokehpivot is compatible with Python 2.7+ and 3+, but gdx output support is currently restricted to Python 2.7+.

 A more simplified version of this app has been contributed as an example to the main Bokeh repo: https://github.com/bokeh/bokeh/tree/master/examples/app/pivot